 Cruz didn’t prepare for instant success.
 He didn’t have much in the way of cash reserves, business plans, or marketing strategies.
 And he certainly didn’t plan on his business taking off the way it did when he started his Arlington, Texas-based staffing company in 1991.
 “It was actually kind of scary because we had no idea of the volume we were going to produce,” recounts Cecilia, president of the company and Cruz’s daughter.

 When Cruz started his staffing business, he didn’t know a thing about how to run one.
 He’d studied the tax laws around staffing companies, but that was about it.

 What he did know was food manufacturing.
 Cruz had spent most of his career working in a plant.
 Over the years, he’d noticed temp agencies, but didn’t give them much thought — until he was laid off from the plant where he’d worked for over 25 years.

 As Cruz was figuring out his next move, it came to him: Why not start a staffing agency specifically geared toward food manufacturing?
 He knew the business.
 And he knew the business owners and managers.
 His contacts in the industry were on board when reached out to them with his idea.
-He found the right people to fill positions, and, boom, Gonzales Labor Systems grew — much faster than they ever thought possible.
+He found the right people to fill positions, and, boom, the company grew — much faster than they ever thought possible.

 “The growth at first was really crazy,” says Cecilia.
 “We were grateful but it was overwhelming.”